dustywhite7/Econ8310/SlidesCode/7 - Lasso.md

 But wait!
 I wanted to use this model to predict binary outcomes!

-> Self, great day!
-Regularization can also be applied to Logistic Regression functions.
+> Great day!
+Regularization can also be applied to logistic regressions.

 $$ L(\theta)_{LLASSO} = L(\theta)_{Logistic} - \lambda ||\theta||_1 $$